 The core consists of six distributional sectors, as follows:

-- Sector 1: Theory and/or Poetics, because we want all majors to take at least one course in those essentials of literary study, critical theory and poetry and poetics.
+- Sector 1: Theory and/or Poetics (AETP), because we want all majors to take at least one course in those essentials of literary study, critical theory, and poetry and poetics.

-- Sector 2: Difference and Diasporas, because we want all English majors to understand the great diversity of literary experience: linguistic, ethnic, gendered, geographical, socioeconomic, historical, sexual.
-The sector thus encompasses a wide range of courses, including those on the history of the English language and on its many variant forms, on Ethnic and Diasporic literatures, on Anglo-Saxon and Medieval cultures, and on Gender and Sexuality.
+- Sector 2: Difference and Diaspora (AEDD), because we want all English majors to understand the great diversity of literary experience: linguistic, ethnic, gendered, geographical, socioeconomic, historical, sexual.
+The sector thus encompasses a wide range of courses, including those on the history of the English language and on its many variant forms, on ethnic and diasporic literatures, on Anglo-Saxon and medieval cultures, and on gender and sexuality.

-- Sector 3: Early Literatures to 1660, for early historical coverage of the amazingly rich body of writing that constitutes Medieval and Renaissance literature and culture.
+- Sector 3: Medieval/Renaissance (AEMR), for early historical coverage of the amazingly rich body of writing that constitutes medieval and renaissance literature and culture.

-- Sector 5: Literature of the 19th century, to insure coverage of this essential century of social reform, literacy, political conflict, and popular culture.
+- Sector 5: 19th Century Literature (AE19), to insure coverage of this essential century of social reform, literacy, political conflict, and popular culture.

-- Sector 6: Literature of the 20th and 21st centuries, including cinema, television, and newer digital and mass media, to follow the historical sweep of literature in English through the recent past and down to the present day.
+- Sector 6: 20th Century and Contemporary (AE20), including cinema, television, and newer digital and mass media, to follow the historical sweep of literature in English through the recent past and down to the present day.